kstenerud/dogma/kbnf_v1.md

     function surrounded is present.
 This allows a match as normal, while also allowing the resolved value to be used again later in the rule.
     """;

+eod: expression =
+   """
+   A special expression that matches the end of the data stream.
+   """

 unicode(categories: unicode_category ...): expression =
     """